 That life-changing article

 In early 1996, I read an article in The Times newspaper about a young woman who lived in a studio flat in London and was ready to move to a 1-bedroom apartment.
-This was in the depths of a recession, and she was having trouble selling the studio as that type of flat tends to fall further and faster in value than other types, and the banks become reluctant to lend on them.
+This was in the depths of a recession, and she was having trouble selling the studio as that type of flat tends to fall further and faster in value than other types, and the banks become reluctant to lend to them.

 The young woman in the newspaper article persuaded her bank to allow her to rent out her studio until she could sell it and to lend her the money to buy the flat she wanted to live in.